cardano-foundation/CIPs/CIP-0118/README.md

 Algorand’s design is equivalent to ours with the additional restriction that every transaction in the “group” must require every other transaction.
 We don’t want every transaction in a validity zone to require every other transaction, so if we were to use Algorand’s design we would need an additional kind of container for transactions to bound the atomic group.

-In contrast, by allowing transactions to have a specific list of stated dependencies, that means that it is legal for transactions to not state any dependencies, which is for us the normal case.
+In contrast, by allowing transactions to have a specific list of stated dependencies, that means that it is legal for transactions in the zone to _not_ state any dependencies, which the normal case for us.
 That means we can get away with only one kind of container: validation zones.

 This design also gives us some additional power, in that it lets us express dependency graphs other than connected components, but we do not currently know of a use for this.